What is 1.84896 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 184896 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 184896 are: 1 2 3 4 6 8 9 12 16 18 24 27 32 36 48 54 64 72 96 107 108 144 192 214 216 288 321 428 432 576 642 856 864 963 1284 1712 1728 1926 2568 2889 3424 3852 5136 5778 6848 7704 10272 11556 15408 20544 23112 30816 46224 61632 92448 184896